ninosanta/pds-c1/RELAZIONE.md

     vaddr_t vaddr;
     bool invalid;
     unsigned char flags;
-    unsigned int counter;  /* the greater the counter, the oldest the entry */ };
+    unsigned int counter;  /* the greater the counter, the older the entry */ };
 ```